 OA can develop spontaneously for no apparent reason or be due to a secondary cause, where the joint damage results from an injury or trauma.
 By far the greatest risk factor for OA of the hips and joints of the legs is being overweight.

 Wear-and-tear is the principal sign of OA, but science has begun to unravel the specific mechanisms of the disease.
 Inflammation does not play as great a role as in other types of arthritis, but for some people it can be a prominent feature.
 An athlete who has suffered joint injuries or someone who works in a job that puts daily stress on the joints is at higher risk of developing OA later in life.

 RA is caused by inflammation and thickening of the joint's lining, called the synovium.
 Scientists suspect that inflammatory forms of arthritis such as RA may be triggered by bacterial or viral infections heightened by a flaw in the body's immune system, but no proof has been found yet.
 The result is an abnormal immune response that destroys the body's own tissues.
 In the case of RA, the joints are the primary target.

 Some forms of arthritis are due to metabolic problems, called crystal-associated arthritis.
 These include gout and pseudogout, which are caused by crystal deposits within the joints.
 80% of gout sufferers are men, but women become equally prone after menopause.
-Gout may be genetic, but it can also be precipitated by excessive alcohol consumption, obesity, and conditions that suddenly break down large amounts of tissue.
+Gout may be genetic, but it can also be precipitated by excessive alcohol consumption, dehydration, obesity, protein-rich diets, trauma, and conditions that suddenly break down large amounts of tissue.
 Gout results from the accumulation of uric acid, a waste product from the breakdown of digested proteins.
 Excess uric acid forms sodium urate crystals that collect in many tissues, including the joint linings, which causes inflammation.
 It can also lead to kidney stones.